At UCSB I teach courses on migration, Middle Eastern politics, and causal inference.

-I have served as teaching assistant and section leader for graduate courses in quantitative research methodology, comparative politics, and international relations.
-These courses include:
+During graduate school I served as teaching assistant and section leader for graduate courses in quantitative research methodology, comparative politics, and international relations.

 - “Foundations of Statistical Inference” with Peter Aronow (Yale, spring 2018)